jeslaspravin/jeslaspravin.github.io/_posts/CranberryEngine/2024-03-03-Basic-Tokenizer.md

 - Scope section `{...}`
 - Text `"..."` `'...'`

-This pass must receive the entire list of scope tokens, validates the scopes.
+This pass must receive the entire list of scope tokens, validate the scopes.

 {: .emphasis}
-The fourth pass is verifying the semantic's gramatical correctness.
-This involves checking if each sentence or semantic is matching one of the grammer provided.
-If it does not match the closest matching grammer and range must be returned with result.
-This is necessary for clear error reporting.
+The fourth step involves verifying the semantic and grammatical correctness.
+During this phase, we check whether each sentence or semantic aligns with the provided grammar.
+If it does not match the closest matching grammar, we return the relevant range along with the result.
+This step is crucial for clear error reporting.

 This example is very simple so the list of grammers are